 Taishi Nakagawa who is seriously handsome did a good job too, voicing our average anime guy Tsuneo but there’s a certain degree of sincerity in his voice that exactly matches the persona of Tsuneo.
 Furthermore, his voice has provided a colorful tone to Tsuneo’s character and displays a wide range of emotions that hit our senses as viewers.

-I would also like to give praise to the voice cast for Mai and Hayato, they made the characters stand out as supporting roles and giving life and emotions to their existence.
+I would also like to give praise to the voice cast for Mai and Hayato, they made the characters stand out as supporting roles and gave life and emotions to their existence.

 Final Thoughts & Reflection